LAMP Hosting: Compare Hosting

 What is LAMP?

 LAMP is an acronym for a common web services stack.
 A stack is a group of software that works together to create a complete platform.
-The individual components are Linux, Apache, MySQl and PHP.
+The individual components are Linux (operating system), Apache (web server), MySQl (database), and PHP (programming language).

 What is LAMP used for?